zhonghaozhan/zhonghaozhan.github.io/_posts/2018-11-12-a small R function.md

 signMark
 ```

-### Plot it
+## Plot it
-This is the final step, plot it using `ggplot()` function.
+This is the final step, plot using `ggplot()` function.
 If you are not fimilar with this function, I highly suggest you to have a look at this [http://www.cookbook-r.com/Graphs/].
-It is very useful and powerful.
+It's very useful and powerful.
 ```{r}
 # plot
 p <- ggplot(resultsSE, aes(x = movement, y = errorrate)) +